-Warm welcome to The Gap State School community in 2022.
+Warm welcome to The Gap State School community.

 Our school community strives to uphold our vision for all our students.